 It can be effective for relieving tension in the legs, feet, lower back and pelvis.
 Whether you spend your day on your feet or sitting, going upside down may assist in relieving tension in the lower body without the effort of some of the other inversions such as handstand.

 It takes a little bit of practice getting into it.
-I like to practice on a bolster (except when I have my period when I don't use a bolster), but you can practice without any support under the pelvis if that feel better for you.
+I like to practice on a bolster (except when I have my period when I don't use a bolster), but you can practice without any support under the pelvis if that feels better for you.

 Set the bolster or blanket about 15cm away from the wall then sit on your heels (vajrasana) with your back against the wall.
 Move your hips onto the very edge of the bolster then bring your elbow to the floor close to the thigh and roll onto the bolster swinging the legs up.
 It takes a bit of practice, you may need to wriggle and adjust to get the bolster in the right spot.
 To keep the pose relaxing, have the pelvis a little away from the wall so there is not too much tension in the hamstrings.
 If you have tighter the hamstrings, came further away from the wall.
+You can also practice without the bolster if that feels more comfortable.

 Stay here for 5 - 15 minutes.
 Start with a shorter time and build it up over time.
 You can also try any of the variations below.